deitam/AwsCodeStarCdk/README.md

 ### Description

-This package creates a lambda function, accessible through an API Gateway, editable via commits to AWS CodeCommit and fully monitored using AWS CodeStar.
+This package creates a lambda function, editable via commits to AWS CodeCommit and fully monitored using AWS CodeStar.
 The function uses gradual code deployment Linear10PercentEvery3Minutes, which means any commits will gradually be deployed and 10 percent of the load will be sent to the new deployment every 3 minutes.
 If you want to change that, edit the line in

 ```aws_codestar_cdk/files/source.zip/template.yml```